apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 # cas.authn.attributeRepository.ldap.providerClass=org.ldaptive.provider.unboundid.UnboundIDProvider
 ```

-If you wish to directly and separately retrieve attributes from an LDAP source,
+If you wish to directly and separately retrieve attributes from a JDBC source,
 the following settings are then relevant: